-What is ADHD?
+What Is ADHD?

 As you may have noticed from the above lists, the actual definition of ADHD tends to be, well, a little rough around the edges.
 Supporters of the DSM entry often point to variation between children as the cause for the subjective diagnosis.
-Critics are less kind and have attacked the current rate of diagnosis as being driven by a new, numbers-driven approach to early education, or even by the machinations of pharmaceutical companies.
+Critics are less kind and have attacked the current rate of diagnosis as being driven by a new, numbers-driven approach to early education.
+Or, even by the machinations of pharmaceutical companies.

 The truth is likely somewhere in between the two.
 Studies have found that some communities do consistently err on the side of caution when screening for the disorder and may be a little too eager to prescribe pills.
-On the other hand, psychological consensus is that for many children, the diagnosis is anything but unnecessary and that treatment may be the only thing that allows full concentration in school.
+On the other hand, the psychological consensus is that for many children, the diagnosis is anything but unnecessary and that treatment may be the only thing that allows full concentration in school.

-Vision Disorder Diagnoses
+Childhood Vision Disorder Diagnoses

-Checking for Vision Disorders
+Checking for Childhood Vision Disorders

 Early vision screening is of vital importance in ensuring that children with visual problems don’t slip through the cracks just to wind up unnecessarily medicated.
 Many schools conduct simple screenings, with a nurse or similarly trained health professional conducting various tests to check for undiagnosed difficulties.
 However, even when these are in place, they’re hardly conclusive.
 Full eye exams are much more likely to pick up any visual disorders.

 Parents can also play their part in safeguarding their child’s visual and academic health.
 If a child is struggling at school, then speak with them.
-If they mention frequent headaches, extreme difficulty reading, or any of the other hallmarks of a visual abnormality, then it may be time to schedule an exam.
+If they frequently mention headaches, difficulty reading, or any of the other hallmarks of a visual abnormality, then it may be time to schedule an exam.
 Other signs of degrading vision include apparent discomfort while reading, poor hand-eye coordination, closing one eye to perform delicate tasks, and exhibiting unusual posture.